dotnet/AspNetCore.Docs/aspnetcore/mvc/models/file-uploads/samples/2.x/SampleApp/README.md

 > * Compromise user or system data.
 > * Apply graffiti to a public UI.
 >
-> For information on reducing the attack surface area when accepting files from users, see the following resources:
+> For information on reducing vulnerabilities when accepting files from users, see the following resources:
 >
 > * [Unrestricted File Upload](https://www.owasp.org/index.php/Unrestricted_File_Upload)
 > * [Azure Security: Ensure appropriate controls are in place when accepting files from users](/azure/security/azure-security-threat-modeling-tool-input-validation#controls-users)